thomasa88/ParametricText/docs/parameters.rst

 ..
 FIX issue about default number of decimals! update the table

 Both model and user parameters can be used as input for the parametric text.

+Currently, parameters set in the sheet metal flat pattern mode are not accessible from text parameters.

-The following properties are accessible.
+The following parameter properties are accessible.

 +-------------------+----------+------------+----------+
 | Property          | Type     | Description|Example   |